attogram/games/README.md

 ## License

 * The Games Website is an open source project licensed under the MIT License.
-* The Games Website includes many open source games, each with its own license.
+* The Games Website automates the inclusion of many open source games, each with its own license.
-* See each games directory for more information.
+* See each individual game directory for more information.

 ## More Info